-- i) Alleged offences occurring within academic areas of activity (whether on University premises or not) will be dealt with by the relevant Dean of School, the Dean of Research and Innovation or the Dean of Learning and Teaching. - ii) Alleged offences occurring in any other University premises, property or service area will be dealt with by the relevant Director of Service. - iii) Alleged offences relating to any activity out with University premises, property or service area, will be dealt with by a member of staff designated by the University Secretary.
+- i) Alleged offences occurring within academic areas of activity (whether on University premises or not) will be dealt with by the relevant Dean.. - ii) Alleged offences occurring in any other University premises, property or service area will be dealt with by the relevant Director of Service. - iii) Alleged offences relating to any activity out with University premises, property or service area, will be dealt with by a member of staff designated by the University Secretary.